drishtisingh20/TRACK4_DataForge/README.md

+TO RUN THE APPLICATION :
+    - Type "python app.py" or "py app.py" in your project terminal

 # Enterprise Contextual Compression Engine

 A production-grade preprocessing pipeline for compressing large documents while preserving all decision-critical information and maintaining full traceability to source content.